Ridesharing Driver

 There are consequences for mistakes—like lowered ratings and reduced delivery opportunities—but drivers will never have to go out of pocket for a mistake.

-Consequences for drivers on refunded orders
+Are there consequences for drivers on refunded orders?

 Delivery drivers can be penalized when customers report problems with an order—sometimes even if the problem isn’t the driver’s fault.